kanthorlabs/kanthorq/website/docs/002-concepts/001-overview.md

 :::

-An event in a Stream will be categorized by `topic` what is dot-separated words.
+An event in a Stream will be categorized by `subject` what is dot-separated words.
 We can use it in various usecases an handle them differently

 - `order.cancelled` and `order.created` is normal usecase that events are belonged to different type.
 - `order.cancelled` and `v1.order.cancelled` indicate that events are published by different codebases that has different versions.